Speak Local. Engage Better. Lower Your CPL.

 A few numbers that tell the story:

-• 88% of Indian internet users are non-English speakers.
+88% of Indian internet users are non-English speakers.

 3. Why English-Only Ads Don’t Always Work

-• Feels disconnected — “This brand doesn’t get me.”
+Feels disconnected — “This brand doesn’t get me.”

-• Cultural nuance lost (festivals, slang, humor).
+Cultural nuance is lost (festivals, slang, humor).

-• Lower trust → users hesitate to click or sign up.
+Lower trust → users hesitate to click or sign up.

 4. How Vernacular Ads Lower CPL

-Here’s why localized ads crush it:
+Here’s why localized ads outperform:

-• Higher Engagement: Local ads drive better CTR, which lowers CPC and ultimately CPL.
+Higher Engagement: Local ads drive better CTR, which lowers CPC — and ultimately, CPL.

 Aspect | Generic English Ads | Localized Vernacular Ads |